Leadership Annual Giving Officer

-Position Summary: The Leadership Annual Giving Officer reports to the Director of Annual and Reunion Giving.
-His/her primary responsibility is to monitor, track, analyze and grow the leadership giving program as part of the Annual Giving program.
-Travel as necessary to conduct face to face visits and participate in networking and stewardship events.
+The Leadership Annual Giving Officer reports to the Director of Annual and Reunion Giving.
+His/her primary responsibility is to monitor, track, analyze and grow membership in The Institute Society, coordinating the renewal and growth with gift officers.
+Coordination with the Keydet Club is paramount where joint leadership donors are concerned.
+Travel as necessary to meet leadership-level members and to participate in events for the purpose of establishing name recognition and networking.
 Works in coordination with AG team members, prospect development and major gift colleagues to discover, cultivate, solicit and steward leadership level donors.

 Duties and Responsibilities:

-- Work with the Director of Annual and Reunion Giving to develop a strategy for growing leadership gift outcomes through face to face meetings, direct mail solicitation and event fundraising.
+- Work with the Director of Annual and Reunion Giving to establish a strategy for TIS and Joint TIS/KC renewal

-- Manage a portfolio of individuals capable of making gifts of $1,000 – $25,000; responsible for moving prospects through all stages of qualification, cultivation, solicitation and stewardship
+- Manage the TIS program overall and a specific portfolio of individuals capable of making gifts of $1,000 or more.
+Lead the portfolio through all stages of gift-making: qualification, cultivation, solicitation and stewardship

 - Prospect and cultivate young alumni and others to leadership giving status using reunion giving as a platform for engaging in conversations about philanthropy